metzgegu/simple-feed/README.md

 ### Test

-Unit tests are available in the frontend with this command
+Unit tests are available in the frontend with running this command

 `yarn run test`